TalentLayer/user-docs/faq/KnowledgeBase.md

 ## How to claim your tlid?

-PLease visite the following link to claim your tlid: [https://claim.talentlayer.org/](https://claim.talentlayer.org/)
+Please visite the following link to claim your tlid: [https://claim.talentlayer.org/](https://claim.talentlayer.org/)

 ## Can I transfer my tlid?